sealerio/sealer/docs/site/content/docs/getting-started/build-cloud-image.md

 sealer login registry.com -u username -p password
 ```

-Another dependent scenario， the kubernetes node is proxied to the private registry through the built-in registry of
+Another dependent scenario， the kubernetes node is proxies to the private registry through the built-in registry of
 sealer and the private registry needs to be authenticated, it can be configured through the custom registry config.Refer
 to [registry config](../../../../user-guide/docker-image-cache.md)